JustinHaoLu/ownFunctionTest/README.md

 Repositorie included has its own function.

-The main repository is named "LocalCodingTest"，which includes all the algorithms I made to test myself.
+The main repository is named "LocalCodingTest"，which includes all the algorithms using Java that I made to test by myself.

 The following are the algorithms included: